aurbroszniowski/Rainfall-ehcache/README.md

   (1) A class to generate Long values
-  (2) A class to generate byte arrays of 1000 bytes (3) Test runner, returns a StatisticsPeekHolder that holds the final stats summary (4) a Scenario is a list of operations that will be executed (5) an operation (put) that will put Long objects as keys and byte[] objects as values.
+  (2) A class to generate byte arrays of 1000 bytes (3) Test runner, returns a StatisticsPeekHolder that holds the final stats summary (4) A Scenario is a list of operations that will be executed (5) A weighted operation (put), which occurs 10% of the times, using a Long generator as a key generator and a byte array generator for values
-  (6) use a Long generator as a key generator and a byte array generator for values (7) The distribution of keys will be gaussian, to simulate a real-life scenario where
+  (6) The distribution of keys will be gaussian, to simulate a real-life scenario where
-          only a limited set of keys are more often accessed (8) Another operation : get()
+          only a limited set of keys are more often accessed (7) The operation will be executed on the single cache given as parameter (8) Another operation : get(), executed 90% of the times
+  (9) Here, a list of two caches is used
+  (10) The Scenario will be have a warmup time of 30 seconds and the be executed during 1 minute (11) The report will be both text and HdrHistogram-based
 ```

 See the [Wiki](https://github.com/aurbroszniowski/Rainfall-ehcache/wiki) to list all operations and parameters.